Penetration testing methodologies and frameworks

 Learning objectives

-• Become familiar with major penetration testing methodologies and frameworks
+• Become familiar with major penetration testing methodologies, including OSSTMM 3.0, NIST SP 800-115, and CSE/RCMP, 2007

 Topics covered in this section

-• Major penetration testing methodologies
+• Other major penetration testing methodologies

 • MITRE ATT&CK® framework